Copywriting for luxury brands? It’s usually the domain of high-end ad agencies… the kind that typically don’t talk about conversions.

 While we can sell mass-market goods based on features and benefits, when it comes to luxury, the brand is everything.

-If you’re spending $50k on private jet travel, you’re used to paying more for intangibles, like brand.
+If you’re spending $50k on private jet travel, you’re used to paying more for intangibles, like a brand.

-And your sense of safety is deeply tied in with brand… by which I mean not only the brand’s key messages and design but reputation.
+And your sense of safety is deeply tied in with the brand… by which I mean not only the brand’s key messages and design but reputation.

 That makes it harder for newer or smaller luxury brands to get a foothold — even with conversion copy.